manjunath528/ipl_data_processing_sf/README.md

 In this project I  have done the data processing of the ipl json data into the meaning structured data format.
-Basically I wanted to create a dashboards on the ipl data to do that I decided to first the data processing .
+Basically I wanted to create a dashboards on the ipl data to do that I decided to do first the data processing .

 Tools I have used :
 * Snowflake